 On a recent trip to the Himalayas, I was captivated by the rich, nutty flavor of Bhutanese red rice.
-Since rice is a grain, some folks might say this recipe is not Paleo.
-I beg to differ.
-Strong evidence has recently emerged that our humanoid ancestors ate grasses for milleniums, which eventually led to cultivating those grains.
-And that humans were grinding grains some 32,000 years ago.
-This evidence is coming out years after the “Paleo Diet” was coined.
-Great!
-Now we can relax, and simply eat unprocessed foods.
+Since rice is a “grain”, some folks might say this recipe is not Paleo.
+However, I beg to differ.
+Strong evidence has emerged that our ancestors ate rice for milleniums, which eventually led to cultivating the grains.
+It seems Paleolithic humans were grinding grains some 32,000 years ago.
+This evidence comes out years after the “Paleo Diet” was coined.
+Whew!
+Maybe now we can relax, and simply eat unprocessed foods.

-Unprocessed red rice is dark red.
-Or it can be polished, and the color is light rose, however you’ll lose most of the nutrients.
+Unprocessed red rice is dark red in color.
+It can be polished, and then the color is light pink, however you’ll lose most of the nutrients.
 Soaking 8-24 hours is preferable as it improves digestibility and reduces cooking time.
 Sprouting is super-healthy!
 It increases protein content and brings the carb level down.
 Sprout whole grain rice as you would any other seed – rice takes about 24 hours.
 Hulled rice such as white rice will not sprout – it’s basically a nutritionally empty food.
 Ha Ha!
 This nutritious recipe will serve a gathering of 12, or freeze it in 4 serving-size containers for a fabulicious breakfast treat.

-My favorite source is Organic Bhutanese Red Rice from Dragon Herbs.
+My favorite source is Heirloom Red Rice from Dragon Herbs.
 It’s a deep dark red color.

 Bhutanese Red Rice has been grown for thousands of years at 8,000 feet in the fertile soil of the Paro Valley, irrigated by a 1,000 year-old glacier rich in trace minerals.
 Unpolished red rice is dark red in color.

 - 1 cup Bhutanese red rice, soaked 12-24 hours, or sprouted

 - 1/4 teaspoon unprocessed salt